 Train to Benicassim

 When you leave, it is very easy to travel from Benicassim to Barcelona, Madrid and many other European cities.
 It’s an ideal festival as part of a euro-railing adventure (as it’s so cheap & cheerful) or backpacking in general as its so likely to meet other travellers when you’re there to continue exploring Europe with.
-We have a full post on how much backpacking Europe costs and our entire route if you fancy continuing the adventure.
+We have a full post on how much backpacking Europe cost and our entire route if you fancy continuing the adventure.
 Benicassim train station is within walking distance of the festival (approx. 20 minutes) so it couldn’t be easier.